vsnyc/quickstart-workshop/content/40_designing/10_submodules.md

 **Why do we use submodules?**

 Depending on your use case you may have multiple submodule in your reference like __QuickStart VPC__ or __QuickStart Linux Bastion__.
-By leveraging submodules you can include a stable snapshot of any QuickStart with out having copy the code into you repo.
+By leveraging submodules you can include a stable snapshot of any QuickStart without having to copy the code into you repo.

 As a added benifit the QuickStart CI process will automatically keep your submodule updated.
 After all integration test passed our CI will push a commit to update the submodule then run through the integration test again to make sure the updates were compatible.